Statistic Rockport Texas National

 Rockport Racial Demographics & Ethnicity

-Understanding the Rockport racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Rockport, the racial breakdown indicates 91.8% White, 0.5% Black or African American, 1.4% Asian, 0.1% American Indian and 0% Native Hawaiian, with 28.8% of the population identifying as Hispanic or Latino.
-Notably, 82.3% of households reported speaking English only, while 15.4% reported speaking Spanish only.
-Additionally, 7.5% of residents were categorized as foreign-born.
+The Rockport racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Rockport, the racial breakdown reveals 91.8% White, 0.5% Black or African American, 1.4% Asian, 0.1% American Indian and 0% Native Hawaiian, with 28.8% of the population identifying as Hispanic or Latino.
+Of all households, 82.3% reported speaking English only, while 15.4% reported speaking Spanish only.
+Moreover, 7.5% of residents were classified as foreign-born.

 Rockport Population Density